Elly-IoT/Lamp-Project/README.md

 # Get packages required for TensorFlow
 # Using the tflite_runtime packages available at https://www.tensorflow.org/lite/guide/python
-# Will change to just 'pip3 install tensorflow' once newer versions of TF are added to piwheels
 pip3 install https://dl.google.com/coral/python/tflite_runtime-2.1.0.post1-cp37-cp37m-linux_armv7l.whl

 # With all of this done you should now be able to run the Tensorflow lite model with a webcam

-# now you only need to run the model
 python3 TFLite_detection_webcam.py --modeldir=Sample_TFLite_model

 # SymLink smbus http://www.netzmafia.de/skripten/hardware/RasPi/RasPi_I2C.html
+# This means we are not downloading a dependency but rather creating a link to a package which is already there for this we need to use the ln command within the site packages folder
-cd ~/.virtualenvs/py3cv4/lib/python3.5/site-packages/
+cd raspilamp-env/lib/python3.7/site-packages/
-ln -s /usr/lib/python3/dist-packages/smbus.cpython-35m-arm-linux-gnueabihf.so smbus.so
+ln -s /usr/lib/python3/dist-packages/smbus.cpython-37m-arm-linux-gnueabihf.so smbus.so

 # Install possibly missing packages
 pip install pantilthat
 pip install imutils
 pip install "picamera[array]"

+#Afterwards you should be able to run
+python pan_tilt_tracking.py --modeldir=coco_ssd_mobilenet_v1_1.0_quant_2018_06_29/
+#At this point this will still only open the webcam but later on this will

 ```